 - 1 John 3:8: “The reason the Son of God appeared was to destroy the devil’s work.”

-- Last, Jude 6 tells us, “And the angels who did not keep their positions of authority but abandoned their own home — these he has kept in darkness, bound with everlasting chains for judgment on the great Day.”
+- Last, Jude 6 tells us, “The angels who did not keep their positions of authority but abandoned their own home — these he has kept in darkness, bound with everlasting chains for judgment on the great Day.”
 Satan has already been bound in chains.
 His power has already been curtailed.
 These scriptures are consistent.

 So when we read in Revelation 20 that John saw Satan being bound, then we can conclude that this is a vision of the past, something that has already happened.
 We are being taken back in time to see a part of the picture that other visions had not shown us.
 We see that Satan, despite his lingering influence, is a defeated enemy.
 He can no longer keep the nations under complete deception.
 The veil is being lifted, and people of all nations are already hearing the gospel and coming to Christ.